lisphp/lisphp/README.markdown

 Author and license
 ------------------

-Lisphp was written by Hong, MinHee <http://dahlia.kr/>.
+Lisphp was written by Hong Minhee <http://dahlia.kr/>.

 Lisphp is distributed under the MIT license.